MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Saline Implants

 Saline implants contain a certain amount of sterilised saltwater surrounded by an outer silicone layer.
-This implant has a different feel, shape, and firmness than silicone implants.
-In the event of a saline implant leaking, it will collapse, and the body will naturally absorb the saline.
+They have a different feel, shape, and firmness than silicone implants.
+If a saline implant leaks, it will collapse, and the body will naturally absorb the saline.

 You will need to decide on the shape of the breast implants.
 Both implant types are available in the following forms: